-The best way to increase at session level and it requires a larger size only for that session.
+The best way to increase at the session level and it requires a larger size only for that session.

-This buffer size is used for internal in-memory temporary tables and this variable does not apply to user created MEMORY tables.
+This buffer size is used for internal in-memory temporary tables and this variable does not apply to user-created MEMORY tables.

 A net_buffer_length variable defines the size for this both buffer and dynamically enlarged up to max_allowed_packet bytes as needed.

-Whenever we require to process big binary string like BLOB column, we should increase the value of this variable.
+Whenever we require to process the big binary string like BLOB column, we should increase the value of this variable.

-This variable defines the stack size for each connection and when we require to execute complex SQL Statements, we should increase the size of this variable.
+This variable defines the stack size for each connection and when we require to execute the complex SQL Statements, we should increase the size of this variable.